 - Change the cheese: This particular recipe for Chilaquiles Rojos uses shredded Cheddar cheese, but I also enjoy topping the Chilaquiles with Queso Fresco.
 Queso Fresco is a Mexican cheese made from cow’s milk or a combination of cow and goat’s milk.
 It is white and soft with a crumbly texture that becomes creamy when heated but does not melt.

 - Adjust the heat: The level of heat in Chilaquiles Rojos is completely customizable based on the type of salsa you use.
-Add anything from a mild salsa to extra spicy, store-bought to your favorite homemade salsa recipe.
+Add anything from mild salsa to extra spicy, store-bought to your favorite homemade salsa recipe.

-Best Mexican Recipes
+Mexican Dish Recipes

 📌 Pin it for later!Did you enjoy this page?
 Save it on Pinterest for later!

 See our Cooking Conversions Chart for help converting measurements!

 - Cut 6 corn tortillas into triangles.6 corn tortillas